 3. How to Do Borough Market Right

-- Best days to visit are Thursdays and Fridays.
-Monday-Tuesday is a “skeleton crew” (half-open but still can be worth it, just not the same vibe).
-Avoid Saturdays (most crowded).
+The best days to visit are Thursdays and Fridays.
+On Mondays and Tuesdays, there is a “skeleton crew.”
+It’s half-open but still can be worth it, just not the same vibe.
+Avoid Saturdays when it will be the most crowded.
 Closed on Sundays.

 4. Beyond Museums: London Cultural Activities